 Adin C. Miller, MPA

-Adin is an innovative and entrepreneurial manager with over 17 years of success in building, implementing, and directing strategic program efforts in domestic and international organizations advancing social change.
+Adin is an innovative and entrepreneurial manager with 20 years of success in building, implementing, and directing strategic program efforts in domestic and international organizations advancing social change.
 Adin brings a strong reputation for building effective internal and external alliances, thoughtful leadership, facility to coordinate competing staff agendas and priorities, and ability to address complex problems in an attentive and strategic manner.
 He is an effective negotiator with the ability to financially and programmatically analyze and determine the best approaches to invest and leverage organizational resources and personnel.
 Adin has extensive expertise in organizational effectiveness, public policy analysis, financial management, media advocacy, and staff development and training.
 He brings a strong commitment to leveraging social media and technological approaches to improve organizational success.